cuustard/schoolwork/imedia/imedia_pages2/C_af_regulation_in_advertising.md

 ## Key Pieces of Data that I think are important to know and utilise when planning a marketing campaign

 ASA only spent 93.9% of their budget.
 Means that they should have worked harder.
 Their target was at least 97.5%.
 As a sector, Food and Drink make up 7.95% of complaints of all sectors. and 1376/21,110.

+## Advertising Codes

+- misleading ads
+- harmful ads
+- ofensive

+## Issues for socal media influencers

+- have to say they bought or recieved a product for free
+- have to say it is an ad